linuxserver/docker-documentation/general/running-our-containers.md

 ### Usage

-Simply use `podman` in commands where `docker` is used, or create an alias.
+Login as user `podman` and replace `docker` with `podman` in commands.

-For more information about a rootless podman setup, be sure to visit the [official podman rootless tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).
+For more information about a rootless Podman setup, visit the [official podman rootless tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).